CappiePappies/cappiepappies.github.io/index.md

 # cappiepappies.github.io
-An output page showcasing the outputs of the Paper titled "Mask-Based Diffusion for Music Generation From Everyday Sounds".
+An output page showcasing the inputs and outputs of the Paper titled "Mask-Based Diffusion for Music Generation From Everyday Sounds".

-# Noise-to-Music Conversion Results

-This table showcases examples of generated music from noise inputs using our model.

-# Noise-to-Music Examples
+## Noise-to-Music Examples

 <table>
   <thead>